axxonet-01/kennar_patient/README.md

 # KennarPatients

-A new Flutter project.
+This is a Flutter project.

 ## Getting Started

-FlutterFlow projects are built to run on the Flutter _stable_ release.
+The project is for the Patient Module of the application.